Lord George Murray (bishop)

 Lord George Murray (30 January 1761 – 3 June 1803) was an Anglican cleric best remembered for his work developing Britain's first optical telegraph, which began relaying messages from London to Deal in 1796, a few years after Claude Chappe's system began operation in France.
 He was Bishop of Saint David's from 1801 until his death.

 Life

 Murray was the second son of John Murray, 3rd Duke of Atholl.
-He was Archdeacon of Man from 1787 to 1801.
+He was Archdeacon of Man from 1787 to 1801, a post for which his mother, Charlotte Murray, Duchess of Atholl, was the patroness.

 On 19 November 1800, Murray was nominated bishop of St. David's.
 He was elected on 6 December, confirmed on 7 and consecrated on 11 February 1801.

 He caught a chill waiting for his carriage on leaving the House of Lords, and died at Cavendish Square on 3 June 1803.

 Family

 On 18 December 1780, he married Anne Charlotte Grant (bap.
 9 August 1765 – 27 April 1844), Lady-in-Waiting to Queen Charlotte.
-He had nine children;
+They had nine children: